 Several major actions require you to spend an influence token.
 These act as a cap on how many things you can do during a game.
 You start with 12 and if you run out of them, the progress token advances every turn, ending the game very quickly.

-Every game of the campaign comes with a story Guideline, which sets the main goal of the scenario and also further develops the story.
+Every scenario of the campaign comes with a story Guideline, which sets the main goal of the scenario and also further develops the story.
 The game keeps track of your scores and some resources and components can be transferred from one game to the next.

 How does it feel to play?

 During your turn, you will have a lot of options.
 You can move your workers almost anywhere, therefore you need a plan.
 What are the guidelines and objectives for this game?
 Are there any useful cards in the Advancement cards section?
 What resources are available?
 How many influence tokens will that require?
 Then you decide on a course of action that will generate victory points and when you’re done, you make a new plan.

 The gameplay is usually fast, but there are some turns when it slows down a bit if players overthink their plans.
 Opening the crates is the biggest slowdown, especially in the early games, when you’re still learning.

 Speaking of learning, it’s a pretty steep curve.
 While the basics are simple, there are new rules and concepts being introduced, flooding you before you can really comprehend them.
 Things get better after game 3 or 4 and the board really starts opening up with opportunities.